lhakso/calibr8/README.md

 ### Tradeoffs

-**Performance** - SQLite works fine for single-user but wouldn't scale.
-That's why PostgreSQL is an option for Azure.
+**Performance** - SQLite works fine for single-user but wouldn't scale for production multi-user.

 **Complexity** - Kept it simple - no Redis, no Celery, no build system.
 Just what's needed.

-**Cost** - Azure runs about $25/month (without PostgreSQL it's just for the app service).
+**Cost** - Azure App Service runs about $25/month on the B1 tier.

 ### Security